CTL: Analyzing Your Company’s Cash Flow Statement

 - New Expenditure on Fixed Assets:

-Subtotal: Changes in Investments in Long-Term Assets
+Subtotal: Change in Fixed Assets

 Subtotal: Free Cash Flow